Sulfated Alkanolamide Ethoxylates

 Description

-These products are prepared by sulphation of the ethoxylated monoalkanolamides.
+These products are prepared by the sulfation of the ethoxylated monoalkanolamides.
 Complete sulphation gives very high viscosity products, so sulphation is only carried out to approx. 50-70% of the theoretical value.
 Products described as sulfated alkanolamide sulfates are therefore mixtures of sulfated ethoxylated alkanolamides and ethoxylated alkanolamides.
 Sulphation is normally carried out as if the starting materials were ethoxylated alcohols.

 General properties